 Why is RAM important for Photoshop and Video Editing?

-Whether you goal is Photoshop or serious Video Editing, in a modern machine, the amount of RAM your Photo or Video system can use, is your foremost concern.
-Assuming your PC has decent specifications, RAM is most important and cost-effective component you can pay attention to (for both Photoshop and Video Editing).
+Whether you goal is Photoshop or serious Video Editing, the amount of RAM your Photo or Video system can use, is your foremost concern.
+Assuming your PC has decent specifications, RAM is the most important and cost-effective component you can pay attention to (for both Photoshop and Video Editing).

 If you have insufficient RAM your PC can halt to an absolute standstill.
 This happens easily with Photo and Video editing, especially when editing multiple layers of a large photo, or when applying effects to your video.
 In the case of photo editing, each layer that you add an effect to multiplies the size of working memory by the size of your original image.
 This can add up fast, particularly when working with RAW photos.
 The effect is similar, but the file sizes are even larger with video.
-16 Gb of RAM is a bare minimum for Photo and Video needs, but more RAM is better, especially when it comes to processing video.
-This is why our Photo Video Editing PC can be configured with up to 64GB RAM and our Professional Video Editing Workstation can be configured with up to 256GB of RAM.
+While Adobe recommends AT LEAST 16 Gb of RAM for Photoshop, 32 Gb of RAM is really a bare minimum for Photo and Video needs.
+More RAM is better, especially when it comes to processing video.
+This is why our Photo Video Editing PC can be configured with up to 192GB RAM and our Professional Video Editing Workstation can be configured with up to 784GB of RAM.

 What is a Scratch Drive?
 Why is a Scratch Drive Important for your Photoshop PC or Video Editing Setup?